 Therefore, what we can say with confidence at this point is that CPA-containing COCs do improve acne.
 The preponderance of the evidence so far also seems to suggest that COCs containing CPA may be superior to COCs containing other progestins.

 We should also note that none of these studies tell us how much of the anti-acne effect might be due to the estrogen in the COCs.
 In other words, it might primarily be estrogen, and not CPA or other progestins, providing most of the medicinal benefit for women with acne.
 More studies are necessary to tease out the effect of CPA by itself.

 Cyproterone acetate can cause several side effects, including:

 - Menstrual irregularities, such as bleeding more or less than normal and breakthrough bleeding (bleeding between menstrual periods)

 - Breast tenderness

 All of these side effects tend to lessen or disappear over time.
-In addition, menstrual irregularities are less frequent when CPA is combined with an estrogen in the COC.
 A less common but more serious side effect of CPA is liver toxicity, which is dose dependent, meaning that it is more likely to occur with high doses.1

 Venous Thromboembolism (VTE)